How to prevent injuries when shoveling snow and walking on ice

 “Some people have had heart attacks while shoveling; it’s not uncommon,” Hunter said.
 “Pay attention to signs and pains.
 One just has to listen to their body.
 If you got shortness of breath, chest discomfort or discomfort down your left arm, definitely do something about that.”
 She said not to just endure pain and say, “I’ll just finish this.”

-When it comes to navigating icy conditions, Hunter says concussions are probably the biggest injuries she’s seen.
-Black ice is especially tricky, she said.
+When it comes to navigating icy conditions, Hunter said concussions are probably the biggest injuries she’s seen.
+Black ice is very tricky, she said.

+“And footwear is huge in terms of having some sort of grip.
+Any type of movement on ice is going to predispose people to injury.”

-The bottom line: The right outwear, prep and shoveling techniques are really important for the winter season.
-As Hunter says, “Just do it.”
+The right outwear, prep and shoveling techniques are important for the winter season.
+As Hunter said, “Just do it.”

 Local journalism is essential.